Types of Nursing Home Abuse

 Physical Abuse

 One of the most common — and frightening — types of abuse in nursing homes is physical abuse.
-Sadly, physical abuse may come at the hands at either a staff member or another resident.
+Sadly, physical abuse may come at the hands of either a staff member or another resident.

 There are various forms of physical abuse that may occur in nursing homes, including hitting, shoving, burning, pinching, and unnecessary restraint, to name a few.